 - page.php - This file is the main template file for displaying all other modules.
 It displays the header, a blank space that will be filled by the module content, and the footer.

-To use the template, simply choose the appropriate template file when creating your modules.
-It is recommended that you choose “basic/comicpage.php” for comic modules and “basic/page.php” for all other modules.
+There are also other basic templates available on the download page.
+To use the templates, simply download the template, unzip it into the "templates/" folder, and choose the appropriate template file when creating your modules.
+When using these basic templates, it is recommended that you choose “comicpage.php” for comic modules and “page.php” for all other modules.

-If you wish to customize the basic template, or create your own, there are a few fundamental pieces of information that will help you understand how the templates work:
+If you wish to customize the basic templates, or create your own, there are a few fundamental pieces of information that will help you understand how the templates work:

 - Each module uses only one template file.
 These files, however, can include other files, which you may wish to use if you are using the same template segments, such as a header and footer, on multiple template files.